 - If you have the deed, market away.
 No licensing limitations.

-- If you are wholesaling via assignments, the Division may view you as acting like an agent.
-One probably not, but context matters.
-10 probably yes.
+- If you do a lot of wholesaling via assignments, the Division may view you as acting like an agent.
+One probably not, but volume matters.

-- If you put a lot of properties under contract, Assign a few, and let the rest expire, and never take title to any, you don’t have a prayer.
+- If you put a lot of properties under contract, Assign a few, and let the rest expire, cancel them, or ghost the seller, you don’t have a prayer.
 They really emphasized this one.
 (This is what caused all the additional scrutiny on wholesaling.
 YOU are the problem.)

 - If you put properties under contract without the means to purchase/close on them, you’re probably acting as an agent, and thus, toast.
 This was also important to them.
 And according to attorneys, there are legal issues under contract law with this.